EdgeTX/edgetx-user-manual/color-radios/model-settings/flight-modes.md

 Flight modes allow you to have different trim settings for each flight mode.
 Once multiple flight modes are configured, you can adjust the trim settings in each flight mode without affecting the trim settings in other flight modes (unless they are configured to do so).
 There are 9 possible flight modes to use, with Flight Mode 0 being the default flight mode.

 The **Flight Mode** screen displays an overview of each flight mode.
-The highlighed flight mode designates the active flight mode.
+The highlighted flight mode designates the active flight mode.
 Selecting a flight mode will take you to the configuration page for that flight mode.

 **Check FM Trims:** When the check FM trims button is pressed, the trims for the current flight mode are temporarily disabled.
 This is used to test the impact of the current flight mode’s trims on the outputs.

 <figure><img src="../../.gitbook/assets/color_model_fm_edit.png" alt=""><figcaption><p>Flight Mode configuration page</p></figcaption></figure>

-The flight mode conifiguration screen has the following options:
+The flight mode configuration screen has the following options:

 **Name:** The custom name for the flight mode.
 If configured, this name will be shown on the lower center position of the main screen between the trims.